 • mental mix-up

 An overboard passenger can perhaps survive depending on how fast someone recognizes that they already have fallen overboard.
-When somebody on the boat sees the passenger fall overboard, they should instantly raise a ‘Man overboard!’ alert, and then keep their own eyes stuck on the man overboard to trace them in the water.
+When somebody on the boat sees the passenger fall overboard, they should instantly raise a ‘Man overboard!’ alert and then keep their own eyes stuck on the man overboard to monitor him in the water.

 It is very important to keep track of the exact position of the man overboard.
-The surface of the water in open seas is hardly ever calm, hence, the man overboard might quickly become out of sight due to the intensifying waves and the irregular surface.
-Situations like this can become worse during night time because you can only see pitch-black water, except if the person overboard is wearing something glowing or shining.
+The surface of the water in open seas is hardly ever calm; hence, the man overboard might quickly become out of sight due to the intensifying waves and the irregular surface.
+Situations like this can worsen during nighttime because you can only see pitch-black water, except if the person overboard is wearing something glowing or shining.

 When a person overboard is located, people on the boat should toss a life ring or anything that floats close to them so that they have something to hold on to until rescued.
 Furthermore, the tossed life ring or any floating material can help spot the victim’s exact position.

-After the validation of a man overboard alert, the boat can turn back to rescue the victim by means of a ‘man overboard rescue turn’ (a marine operation typically applied promptly after MOB validation).
+After validating a ‘man overboard’ alert, the boat can turn back to rescue the victim through a ‘man overboard rescue turn’ (a marine operation typically applied promptly after MOB validation).

 Huge ships like aircraft carriers cannot directly navigate a U-turn and pull out the fallen passenger.
 So, rather than turning around a huge vessel, a smaller staffed boat (identified as the MOB boat) can be used to save the victim.